Search for a tool

 Which Venn diagram represents precision and recall?

-The following diagram includes precision, recall, true positive, false positive, true negative and false negative (source wikipedia)<dfn>precision-recall</dfn>
+The following diagram includes precision, recall, true positive (TP), false positive (FP), true negative (TN) and false negative (FN) (source wikipedia)<dfn>precision-recall</dfn>

 Source code

 dCode retains ownership of the "Precision and Recall" source code.
-Any algorithm for the "Precision and Recall" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Precision and Recall" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Precision and Recall" or any other element are not public (except explicit open source licence like Creative Commons).
+Any algorithm for the "Precision and Recall" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Precision and Recall" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Precision and Recall" or any other element are not public (except explicit open source licence).
 Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.

 Reminder: dCode is an educational and teaching resource, accessible online for free and for everyone.